 Founder and director of Ballet des Amériques, Carole Alexis is a highly acclaimed French-American choreographer, a gifted dance educator and pedagogue, and a multi-faceted innovator in the performing arts who began her wide-ranging career as a child prodigy.
 At the age of 13, she was commissioned by Jean-Paul Césaire, Director of the SERMAC, a performing arts center created by Aimé Césaire, to choreograph her first major work for the Festival de Fort-de-France in Martinique, directing and creating original choreography for a company of dancers nearly twice her age, an event that drew much attention in the media.
 The success of this ballet led to many other projects, including the creation of a ballet in which she directed musicians, actors and dancers while still a teenager.
-Alexis was also invited to become the youngest student ever accepted to attend the prestigious Mudra School of Maurice Béjart, created by Béjart, Léopold Sédar Senghor and UNESCO.
-She graduated with high honors when she was still younger than the normally required age for admittance to the school, and subsequently embarked on a journey of intense international study in dance and pedagogy while simultaneously forging an impressive professional career immersed in multiple fields of the performing arts.
+Alexis was also invited to become the youngest student ever accepted to attend the prestigious Mudra School of Maurice Béjart, created by Béjart, Léopold Sédar Senghor and UNESCO in Dakar.
+She graduated with high honors and earned a professional degree in performing arts, when she was still younger than the normally required age for admittance to the school, and subsequently embarked on a journey of intense international study in dance and pedagogy while simultaneously forging an impressive professional career immersed in multiple fields of the performing arts.

 Carole Alexis received her dance training from some of the most renowned master teachers.
 She trained extensively with Russian Imperial Ballet and Vaganova technique master teacher Nikoloz Makhateli, a former principal dancer of the Kirov Ballet who holds a master degree as a teacher and repetitor of choreography from the illustrious Kirov Ballet in St. Petersburg, served as director of the National Ballet of Georgia and the Vaganova School, and was himself a student of the great Soviet teacher Vakhtang Chabukiani, who is considered to be one of the most influential male dancers in history.
 At the Mudra School of Maurice Béjart, Alexis studied French-Cuban technique with the legendary Cuban choreographer, dancer and teacher Jorge Lefebre, who was a soloist with Maurice Béjart, served as director of the Ballet de Wallonie and danced with the famed Alicia Alonso and Alberto Alonso.
 In addition to Russian Imperial and French-Cuban technique, Carole Alexis studied French technique at the Académie de Danse de Paris and the famous Golovine School in Paris, which trained many leading dancers of the Paris Opéra Ballet.
 Later, she danced and toured extensively as a featured soloist with Rick Odums Dance Company, Compagnie du Corail, Ballets Jazz de Paris and Ebène Dance Company.
-Alexis also was frequently contracted to work as a solo dancer, choreographer, and singer for live performances and videos with renowned recording artists and bands; held highly sought-after commercial contracts choreographing for Disney and The Citrus Ball, and choreographed and performed both as a dancer and singer at New York City’s most renowned performing arts venues, including Carnegie Hall and Lincoln Center.
+Alexis also was frequently contracted to work as a solo dancer, choreographer, and singer for live performances and videos with renowned recording artists and bands; held highly sought-after commercial contracts choreographing for Disney and The Citrus Bowl, and choreographed and performed both as a dancer and singer at New York City’s most renowned performing arts venues, including Carnegie Hall and Lincoln Center..

 In addition to being an accomplished choreographer, Carole Alexis is a master ballet teacher of extraordinary teaching skills and pedagogical knowledge rarely found even in the most prominent ballet schools.
 The Conservatory of Ballet des Amériques, which she created to help students reach the highest levels of technical and artistic achievement in dance, stands apart from other institutions through its exemplary nurturing of each individual student to reach his or her highest potential, a well-rounded curriculum and adherence to humanistic principles.
 Providing rigorous training that embraces the full scope of dance education, the conservatory brings to light the powerful interconnectedness of various art forms and enables students not only to become world-class dancers, but also highly cultivated, independent, confident and exemplary members of society.
 Under Alexis’ careful mentorship, Ballet des Amériques Conservatory students have been accepted to study in summer programs at such prestigious institutions as the Paris Opera Ballet, Royal Ballet, American Ballet Theatre, Bolshoi Ballet and Juilliard.
 Prior to founding and directing Ballet des Amériques, Alexis served as Artistic Director of the Bronx Dance Academy in New York City, a charter school for academics and ballet that thrived immensely under her leadership.
 In Westchester, Alexis also held the position of Associate Director and Head of the Lower School at the Greenwich Ballet Academy — training innumerable students from absolute beginner level to a level exemplifying readiness for professional coaching, creating programs utilizing her unique teaching methodology, and quickly multiplying enrollment in the school from 20 students to 120.